lifangda01/AdaptiveSupervisedPatchNCE/README.md

 - ER: 4153 training and 1000 testing from 56 WSIs
 - PR: 4139 training and 1000 testing from 56 WSIs

+H&E-to-IHC stain translation results on the MIST images can be found in our [paper](https://arxiv.org/abs/2303.06193).

 ## Requirements
 Clone this repo then install the dependencies using:
 ```bash